Bayesian nonparametric modeling of latent partitions via Stirling-gamma priors: Application: inferring sub-communities in ant colonies

-To further investigate the communities retrieved by our model, we look at the posterior obtained from the Stirling-gamma process in model (iii).
+To further investigate the sub-communities retrieved by our model, we look at the posterior obtained from the Stirling-gamma process in model (iii).
 As we can see from Figure~\ref{fig:Prior_Post_Kn}, the average number of clusters detected in each day is much larger than the original grouping suggested by \citet{Mersch2013}.
 As such, the stochastic block model in equation~\eqref{eq:sbm} recovers a more complex ant organization than the one originally proposed, effectively detecting worker sub-communities.
 Figure~\ref{fig:Posteriror_networks} displays the posterior partitions obtained by minimizing the variation of information metric leveraging on the approach of \citet{Wade_Ghahramani_2018}.
 We observe 16, 21, 20, and 17 clusters on days 2, 4, 6 and 8, respectively.
 Such differences are due to the within-day variability in worker interactions.
-However, the core structure of the social organization remains similar across days, with the detection of sub-communities uniquely characterized by nurses (in orange) and foragers (in dark blue).
-Cleaners (in light blue) are instead co-clustered with the other two groups as they play a fundamental role in handling the passage of information within the colony.
-Finally, in each day we are able to detect the sub-community of nurses which interacts the most with the queen.
+These numbers are higher than the originally proposed three-cluster division in \citet{Mersch2013}, which is also apparent in the block structures in Figure~\ref{fig:ant_networks}.
+This is, however, in line with our model, which is designed to detect sub-communities within each day.
+In particular, we are able to isolate the groups uniquely characterized by nurses (in orange) and foragers (in dark blue), and identify the nurses and the forages that interact the most with the Cleaners (in light blue).
+Indeed, members of this last group tend to be co-clustered with the other two as they play a fundamental role in handling the passage of information within the colony.
+Finally, we are able to detect the sub-community of nurses that interacts the most with the queen.
+Such core structure of the social organization remains stable across days.

+The model in equation~\eqref{eq:sbm}, endowed with a Dirichlet process prior, introduces a mild borrowing of information across the $N$ time layers through the shared precision $\alpha$.
+There exists a wide variety of more complex models that account for repeated partitions of the same nodes where a stronger borrowing of information can be imposed.
+These include, for example, time-varying stochastic block models \citep{Matias_Miele_2016, Miele_Matias_2017} and multi-layer stochastic block models \citep{StanleyNatalie2016CNLw, Barbillon_2016}.
+While our analysis is meant to illustrate the robustness of having a random $\alpha$ in Dirichlet process mixtures, it will be interesting in the future to explore these approaches within a nonparametric framework using a Stirling-gamma process, possibly accounting for the many covariates available for the ants in each day.